dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/list-fivestar-reviewers-business-with-usernames.md

 The following are the steps to use Distributed Cache:

-* Understand the data set that is required to be copied.
+* Understand the data set that that will be placed in Distributed Cache.
 Generally this is smallest of the datasets.
-It is also good if the data set can be filtered to reduce further.
+It is also good idea if the data set can be filtered to reduce its size further.
-* Copy the files to Distributed Cache using `-files` option
+* Use the `-files` option while submitting the job using hadoop jar` command.
+The framework will copy the files to Distributed Cache
-* Get the files from the Distributed Cache in the map or reduce tasks
+* Once copied, the information about the files can be obtained from the Distributed Cache API
-* Read the cached file into memory for use in the Mapper
+* Read the cached file into memory for use in the Mapper using FileSystem API

 The following important concepts are demonstrated:

 * Reduce side Join, joined by a common key across the datasets
 * Multiple data sets, processed by individual mappers
-* Join the smaller data set using distributed cache
+* Join the smaller data set using Distributed cache

 Steps: